 Issued a Summons/Ticket: If you were not detained but instead were issued a summons or a ticket, you should apply for the Public Defenders at least 5 days before your scheduled court date which is noted on your ticket.
 Contact information for the Public Defender’s office should be on the back of the ticket you were issued.

-To apply for court appointed counsel, your parents, guardians or legal custodian must complete the Application for Public Defender/Court-Appointed Counsel in a Juvenile Delinquency Case, JDF219.
+To apply for court appointed counsel, your parents, guardians or legal custodian must complete the Application for Public Defender/Court-Appointed Counsel in a Juvenile Delinquency Case, JDF219 (in Spanish).
 Proof of parental/guardian/custodian/juvenile income must be provided which may include pay stubs, income tax returns, letters from employers, or award letters from SSI or unemployment.
-Please refer to form JDF219 for more information regarding the required financial documentation.
+Please refer to form JDF219 (in Spanish) for more information regarding the required financial documentation.

 When applying for representation, in addition to your financial information, you should also provide all paperwork you have received regarding the case.